My journey Vickie Brown CDir of Distinction Group

-Vickie Brown is a finance director who joined the IoD in 2014 and qualified as a Chartered Director in 2018.
+Vickie Brown is a finance director who joined the IoD in 2014 and qualified as a chartered director in 2018.

-Every director overcomes challenges in their career that enable them to offer guidance to the business leaders of tomorrow - read on to find out how becoming a Chartered Director has helped Vickie, and the advice she'd give to other directors.
+Every director overcomes challenges in their career that enable them to offer guidance to the business leaders of tomorrow – read on to find out how becoming a chartered director has helped Vickie, and the advice she’d give to other directors.

-I am a CIMA qualified Management Accountant with over 20 years experience in manufacturing and FMCG companies.
+I am a CIMA qualified management accountant with over 20 years experience in manufacturing and FMCG companies.
 I am currently finance director and shareholder in the Distinction Group Limited, a home improvements group with a turnover in excess of £40M based in Barnsley, South Yorkshire where we employ 147 people.

 I am very proud to be a member of a diverse board where everyone’s input is valued regardless of gender, qualifications or background.
 We have all been recruited or promoted on our own merit and deserve a place at the boardroom table.
 I work closely with all our stakeholders and I am well respected in my role.

-Why I undertook the CDir programme
+Why I undertook the Chartered Director Programme

 I am a huge advocate of lifelong learning, and as this was my first real director level role I wanted to ensure that I was fulfilling my role and responsibilities to the best of my abilities.
-My CEO is also a Chartered Director and is keen that the majority of our board attain the qualification.
+My CEO is also a chartered director and is keen that the majority of our board attain the qualification.

 The IoD courses are specifically tailored to meet the needs of a director, and the short intensive courses work well in terms of time away from the business.

 The Certificate in Company Direction: I was surprised how little the non-finance directors understood of the finance reports.
 Learning this has changed the way I produce my board information, which I know the rest of my board appreciate.
 If you don’t leave the Role of the Director and the Board feeling uncomfortable about your personal responsibilities I’m not sure you’ve understood the course!